Last updated on April 30th, 2020 at 12:42 am

-Who gets excited whenever tax season rolls around?
-Nobody, that’s who – well, except maybe accountants.
-But cry as much as you can, taxes have become an inevitable reality.
+Do you get excited when the tax season rolls around?
+I bet no unless you are expecting a good fat refund.
+You can cry as much as you can, but paying taxes has become an inevitable reality.
 Plus, it seems that the reward for honest taxpayer’s reward is ever-increasing taxes.
 It’s the world we live in – an economy that thrives on debt – and sadly, nothing can erase that fact.

 But even though taxes are here to stay, if you live in Canada, there are ways to lighten the burden of taxes on your finances.
 These ‘loopholes’ are actually legal and permitted by Canadian tax laws.
 It is only wise that you take advantage of them to lower the taxes you owe and to reduce your taxable income.